Project-Herophilus/ACEFramework-HDF/iDaaS-KIC-Integration/README.md

    potential tools such as tooling like [Kafka Tool](https://www.kafkatool.com/), [KafDrop](https://github.com/obsidiandynamics/kafdrop), [Provectus Kafka UI](https://github.com/provectus/kafka-ui).

-## Add-Ons
-This solution contains three supporting directories.
-The intent of these artifacts to enable resources to work locally: <br/>
-+ DataTier: DDL that support this implementation
-+ Grafana-Dashboards: Some sample dashboards to help quickly see the data in the RDBMS data tier

 ## Database Technologies: RDBMS (Relational Database Management Systems) / NoSQL / Cloud Enablement
 We wanted to provide a very simple way to have users be able to visualize and report on anything the iDaaS framework(s) do.
 So we have included a very basic extensible relational database tier.
 Prior to 2022 we supported other database